-Brandon Woolf, Idaho's 21st State Controller, was appointed Controller by Governor C.L.
+Brandon D Woolf, Idaho's 21st State Controller, was appointed Controller by Governor C.L.
 "Butch" Otter in October of 2012.
-He was elected to the position in November of 2014 and re-elected in 2018.
-Brandon started at the State Controller's Office in 1997 as an intern and quickly rose through the ranks prior to his appointment.
+He was elected to the position in November of 2014 and re-elected in 2018 and 2022.

-Brandon grew up and attended school in Preston, Idaho, merited the rank of Eagle Scout, graduated from Utah State University with a Bachelor of Arts in Political Science (Cum Laude) and a minor in Dutch, and earned a Master of Business Administration from Boise State University.
+As a 6th generation Idahoan, Brandon grew up in Idaho and graduated from Preston High School serving as student body president, merited the rank of Eagle Scout, graduated from Utah State University with a Bachelor of Arts in Political Science and a minor in Dutch, and earned a Master of Business Administration from Boise State University.
 In 1994 he married Janalee Balls, who also hails from Preston.
-They have three children and are members of the Church of Jesus Christ of Latter-day Saints.
+They have three children (Brittney, Justin, and Bailey) and are members of The Church of Jesus Christ of Latter-Day Saints.